A1eksMa/groq/README.md

 ```
 (see [Groq API](https://github.com/groq/groq-python/) for details)

-A `messages` contains the context, and looks like a:
+A `messages` contains the context, and looks like a list of dict:
 ```
 [
     {